OKTucks01/OKTucks01/README.md

 - 👋 Hi, I’m Onthatile Kgosimore
-- 👀 I’m interested in Machine learning, Quant Trading/Finance
+- 👀 I’m interested in Machine learning, Mathematical modeling, software development
 - 🌱 I’m currently learning Machine learning, mathematics, computer science
-- 💞️ I’m looking to collaborate on Data science/Analytics, Quant Trading projects
+- 💞️ I’m looking to collaborate on Data science/Analytics, Software engineering
-- 📫 How to reach me Tucks924.ot@gmail.com
+- 📫 How to reach me Onthatile924@gmail.com

 <!---
 OKTucks01/OKTucks01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.